 1986 First ropes course constructed.

-1989-90 Geneva Bay Centre completed, introducing new programming options, including Elderhostel.
+1989-90 Geneva Bay Center completed, introducing new programming options, including Road Scholar.
 Camp Kishwauketoe, for young children, was begun.
 Snake Road Adventure Center established.

 1994 First Annual Golf for Kids event which raised funds for scholarships to bring urban children to camp.